 School is one of those big things, seeing the world shift from in-person to online learning, and then onward to who knows where next.

-Under that education umbrella, we talked about perfecting the after-school routine not too long ago, and one step of that routine being talking with our kids after their days of learning, and asking questions about the highs and lows (because we all know kids aren’t freely giving up such information).
+Under that education umbrella, there are after-school programs, and we talked about perfecting the after-school routine not too long ago.
+One step of that routine being talking with our kids after their days of learning, and asking questions about the highs and lows (because we all know kids aren’t freely giving up such information).

 Why are questions important?

 Well, as mentioned just above, sometimes asking a question is the only way we can guarantee at least a few words will leave the mouths of our kids when in our presence.
 Sure, those words might be “fine,” “good,” or “it was OK,” but at least it’s something.

 If you’re lucky, though, you might get a few sentences, and even if those sentences don’t divulge too many details, they should provide enough to guide your follow-up questions...until you’re finally able to piece together how your child's day was.

 Asking questions is also important because, while kids can be “closed” and quiet, some of them crave the opportunity to share, and actually, unbeknownst to you, want your questions and need those questions as segues into particular topics they aren't sure of how to broach.